Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 Duncan Robinson Insights vs. the Nuggets

-- Robinson has taken 5.6 shots per game this season and made 2.1 per game, which account for 3.4% and 2.7%, respectively, of his team's total.
+- This season, Duncan Robinson has made 2.1 field goals per game, which adds up to 2.7% of his team's total makes.

-- He's taken 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.
+- Robinson is averaging 4.6 three-point field goal attempts per game this season, which is 6.7% of his team's shots from beyond the arc.

-- Robinson's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Robinson's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the league.
+- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per contest.

-- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the league.
+- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.

-- Looking at assists, the Nuggets have given up 25.7 per contest, 15th in the NBA.
+- The Nuggets allow 25.7 assists per contest, 15th-ranked in the league.

 Duncan Robinson vs. the Nuggets